phil-beep/ar_doodle_backend/readme.md

 ---

-#### 5. Install Poetry
+#### 5. Installing the dependencies

-First,  you will need to install the dependency manager Poetry:
+To run the project, you will need to install all the additional dependencies using pip:

-`$ pip install poetry`
+`$ pip install -r requirements.txt`

-After the installation has finished, let Poetry automatically install all the required dependencies of the project:

-`$ poetry install`

 ---